gagin/gar_tool/README.md

 - **Show defaults in `--help`:** Make the `--help` output show default values for command-line options.
 - **Direct CSV input:** Let users input CSV files directly, without needing to convert them to text first.
 - **Database Schema Type Consistency:** Ensure that the database schema is created using the type declarations from the `config.yaml` file.
 Currently, all fields are stored as TEXT, even when `format` specifies other types (e.g., number, boolean).
 While SQLite's dynamic typing allows for some flexibility in queries, maintaining schema consistency will improve data integrity and clarity.
-- **Better Ctrl-C handling:** When someone presses Ctrl-C, give a nice completion message and a summary of what's been processed.
 - **YAML vs. JSON for config:** YAML indentation is annoying and leads to unexpected behavior (see Troubleshooting).
 Should we switch to JSON for the config file?
 - **Default db_column to Node Name:** Make clear that if `db_column` node isn't present, it will not be recorded to `DATA`.
 But to avoid repeated typing, allow it to be left empty, and then the node name should be used.

 ### Unstructured and not thought through notes and ideas on further improvements
 - reordering test - make sure they don't refer to previous ones, e.g.
-- if there are formatting rules for several fields, you can put them to the overall prompt with persona info
+- if there are formatting rules for several fields, you can put them to the overall prompt with persona info (update example according to latest config structure)
 - is required:false used, does it even make sense?
 - should run_tag default to config file name? - yes, and mention in document, that it can also be used, for example, for model names, if these are compared
 - universal value for not found